-1 See Committee Information/Promotions Committee/Assembling Materials for Promotion Guidelines.
+1 See Committee Information/Promotions Committee/Assembling Materials for Promotion Guidelines

-- (3) "The ten most recent semesters of teaching evaluations.
+- (2) All scholarly, creative, or professional materials produced since the submission of the file supporting the last successful promotion candidacy; candidates may add some earlier materials for purposes of context or to show continued growth.
+The candidate may wish to seek letters from Skidmore colleagues outside their department/program qualified to speak to their professional accomplishment.
+The candidate shall include a Research/Artistic Statement, which articulates the significance, scope, and future directions of scholarly/creative work. - (3) The twelve most recent semesters of teaching evaluations.
 For purposes of context, the candidate may wish to include other evaluations.
 The candidate shall also add copies of syllabi, and may include assignments and handouts.
 The candidate shall include a Teaching Statement, which articulates teaching goals and methodologies, and charts one's development as a teacher over time.
-The file may include peer evaluations of teaching." - (4) "A cover sheet showing courses taught, sabbatical leaves, and any course releases over the previous six years." - (5) "Service credentials presented within the context of the broad statements about service" in the Faculty Handbook (Part One, Article VIII, Section A).
+The file may include peer evaluations of teaching. - (4) A cover sheet showing courses taught, sabbatical leaves, and any course releases over the previous six years. - (5) Service credentials presented within the context of the broad statements about service" in the Faculty Handbook (Part One, Article VIII, Section A).
 "The candidate may wish to provide relevant documents and seek letters from Committee Chairs or members who can speak about the quality and extent of service.
-The candidate shall include a Service Statement, which articulates service goals and accomplishments that demonstrate a record of sustained, significant, and effective service to the college." - (6) Annual reports for the past six years.
+The candidate shall include a Service Statement, which articulates service goals and accomplishments that demonstrate a record of sustained, significant, and effective service to the college. - (6) Annual reports for the past six years."